 However, there are a few things you can do to remove certain triggers and reduce the chances of symptoms:

-• Vacuum rooms when your cat is not present.
+- Vacuum rooms when your cat is not present.

-• Take them to the vet regularly or as recommended.
+- Take them to the vet regularly or as recommended.

-• Try giving them Omega 3 & 6 supplements, if your vet gives you the ok.
+- Try giving them Omega 3 & 6 supplements, if your vet gives you the ok.
 Omega 6 is best for coat health.

-• Use CBD to help decrease irritation and swelling around itchy areas.
+- Use CBD to help decrease irritation and swelling around itchy areas.

-• If grass or pollen is the culprit, keep the air conditioner on during warmer weather.
+- If grass or pollen is the culprit, keep the air conditioner on during warmer weather.

-• Whenever you notice dust, grass, or pollen on your cat, clean it off them immediately.
+- Whenever you notice dust, grass, or pollen on your cat, clean it off them immediately.

 These steps will not completely alleviate your cat from experiencing environmental allergies.
 However, they can help provide your cat with a more comfortable living environment, free of allergy triggers.

-Preventing A Cat's Itchy Skin With Home Remedies
+Preventing A Cats Itchy Skin Home Remedy

 If you’re reading this, chances are you love your itchy cat and want to find the best solution to rid them of their itchiness.
 Or perhaps, you’re searching for ways to prevent skin issues like itchiness in your cat.
 Either way, we’ve compiled a few home remedies to prevent a cat’s itchy skin.
+Simple things like taking your cat to the vet regularly and monitoring their hygiene can prevent itchiness and other skin issues.
+Cat’s with dry skin and dandruff can benefit from a complete omega 3 & 6 oil combination in their diet to hydrate their skin.

 Maintaining their coat allergen-free is easy when regular grooming and maintenance takes place.
 Overall, the best way to promote healthy skin from within is ensuring your cat has good hygiene and feeding them a balanced diet.
 Incorporating vitamins and supplements to their daily routine can also prove to be effective in their good-health department.